What did the President’s Advisory Panel on Tax Reform say about the national retail sales tax?

 Put simply: a nonstarter.

-The President’s Advisory Panel on Tax Reform’s first objection to replacing the current tax system with a national retail sales tax hinges on the latter’s effect on income distribution.
-The report (2005) noted that “lower and middle-income families would be especially hard hit by a standalone retail sales tax.”
+The President’s Advisory Panel on Federal Tax Reform’s first objection to replacing the current tax system with a national retail sales tax hinges on the latter’s effect on income distribution.
+The report (2005) noted that “lower and middle-income families would be especially hard hit by a stand-alone retail sales tax” (2005, 211).

 Nor was the panel impressed with the tax’s value as a tool to simplify the tax system.
 Taxpayers would still be required to complete state income tax returns unless states abolished their own income taxes.
-Moreover, a new government agency would be required to monitor both the collection of the tax and the allocation of demogrants to families.
+Moreover, a new government agency would be required to monitor both collection of the tax and allocation of demogrants.

-The panel also expressed concern about the likely level of evasion: “A federal retail sales tax assessed at a rate of at least 34 percent, added on to state retail sales taxes, would provide substantial inducement for evasion at the retail level.”
-And with third-party reporting—such as W-2 and 1099 forms—notably absent from the proposal, “evasion rates are estimated to be around 50 percent.”
+The panel also expressed concern about likely evasion: “A federal retail sales tax assessed at a rate of at least 34 percent, added on to state retail sales taxes, would provide substantial inducement for evasion at the retail level” (218).
+And with third-party reporting—such as W-2 and 1099 forms—notably absent from the proposal, “evasion rates are estimated to be around 50 percent” (218).

 There’s more glum news here.
 The panel noted that states would lack the ability to collect the tax and that an agency analogous to the IRS would be needed to enforce compliance.
-It also pointed out that states currently rely on taxpayers’ fears of audits of federal income tax returns to deter evasion.
+It also pointed out that states currently rely on taxpayers’ fears of audits of federal income tax returns to deter state sales tax evasion.
 If the federal government abandoned income tax enforcement along with the income tax, states would be left hanging.
-Lastly, the report cited concern that the burden of collecting the tax would disproportionately fall on small businesses and small service providers, raising their costs.
+Last, the report cited concern that the burden of collecting the national retail sales tax would disproportionately fall on small businesses and small service providers, raising their costs.